 "Phonebook Edit" can be used to add another phone number to a name entry that already exists in the phonebook.
 For example, the entry John Doe may have a mobile and a home number, but you can add "John Doe's" work number later using the "Phonebook Edit" feature.

-Delete Entries in the UConnect® Phonebook
+Delete UConnect® Phonebook Entry

 NOTE: Editing phonebook entries is recommended when the vehicle is not in motion.